 - Temporary deferral until 2026 of taxable capital gains invested into an Opportunity Fund.

-- Step-up in basis for capital gains invested in an Opportunity Fund:
+- Step-up in basis for capital gains invested in a Qualified Opportunity Fund:

-- Basis is increased by 10% if investment held for at least 5 years
+- Basis is increased by 10% if investment held for at least 5 years, by 2026.

 - Permanent exclusion from taxable income of new capital gains from sale or exchange of an investment in an Opportunity Fund if investment held for at least 10 years.